 The first decision you will need to make when catering to a large party of guests, no matter the budget, is whether you will serve a sit-down meal or a self-serve buffet.

 Since you’re working to a budget, it’s definitely better to prepare a buffet and allow guests to help themselves.
 You can put together a buffet for between $25 and $50 per head without compromising on the standard of your catering.
+After all, if you are serving themselves to food, then you don’t need to pay wait staff etc.

 Are you running the annual Christmas celebration this year?
 Check out our Catering Food Ideas For Christmas Parties.